AGarciaMora/CocoTF/README.md

 #### mkdir.sh

 This script creates all results folders for your project.
-- **p** the name of the project, this should be the same as the -p argument in pipeline.sh.
+- $project **-p** the name of the project, this should be the same as the -p argument in pipeline.sh.

 The necessary folders are created in the main directory and are the following:
 ```